Exabyte-io/documentation/docs/workflows/data/workflows.md

 ## Nested data

 We use top-level workflow as a "container", and separate the details of each individual section of calculation inside a subworkflow.

-## Execution Units

-For the case of physics-based [modeling engines](../../software/applications.md), the execution unit is the main one.
-It contains the information about the input parameters and runtime environment for the specific simulation engine.

 ## Templating